 Common Diagnostic Scanning FAQ’s

-An automotive scan tool is an electronic tool used to interface with, diagnose, and sometimes reprogram the vehicle’s control modules.
+A car diagnostic scanner is an electronic tool used to interface with, diagnose, and sometimes reprogram the vehicle’s control modules.

 The tool is connected to the vehicle’s data link connector, or DLC, and is used to read out diagnostic trouble codes, or DTC’s.
-Some scan tools will display live data stream, have bidirectional controls, and may be capable of calibrating or programming the modules within specific parameters.
+Some diagnostic scan tools will display live data stream, have bidirectional controls, and may be capable of calibrating or programming the modules within specific parameters.

-Most typical scan tools, however, do not have the ability to fully reprogram modules because it needs specific software and a pass-through device.
+Most typical diagnostic scan tools, however, do not have the ability to fully reprogram modules because it needs specific software and a pass-through device.